Committees

 The Awards Committee selects the annual recipient of the Trudeau Medal and the other ATS awards presented at the awards sessions of the International Conference.
 The Committee periodically reviews and revises, as needed, the selection criteria for these ATS awards.
 It also provides oversight for the entire ATS portfolio of awards to prevent duplication and to manage overlap.

-• Develop best practices to ensure the breadth and diversity of nominees for all awards.
+- Develop best practices to ensure the breadth and diversity of nominees for all awards; Maintain momentum to generate a diverse array of nominations.